jckantor/cbe30338-book/_build/html/_sources/Syllabus.md

 ## Grading

 Grades for CBE 30338 and CBE 32338 are consolidated into a single grade assigned to CBE 30338.
-There is no separate grade or credit assigned to  CBE 32338.
+There is no separate grade or credit assigned for CBE 32338.

 Grades are based on an assessment of performance in four major categories of work: individual homework assignments, quizzes, and laboratory assignments, and the group final project.
 The lowest homework, quiz, and laboratory assignment will be dropped.